Extended Rights to German Citizenship

 As early as 1975, the German legislator granted these children the possibility to become German citizens by declaration.
 If they did not make use of this possibility, they could initially no longer acquire German citizenship.

 Since 2012, it has been possible to apply for naturalisation if one parent is a German citizen and one did not automatically become a German citizen by birth.
 However, a close connection to Germany has been required for this.
 “A close connection” in this case refers to regular visits to Germany, relatives living in Germany or attendance at German schools abroad.
 In addition, the applicant has had to prove that they have a command of the German language at level B1 of the European Framework of Languages.

 The new law, however, makes naturalisation much easier in these cases:

 No more Discretionary Naturalisation

 All persons born after the entry into force of the German Constitution (i.e. after 24 May 1949) have a right to naturalisation.
-In practice, this restricts the German authorities’ discretion in deciding German citizenship cases.
-Essentially this refers to the following persons where discretion was used:
+In the following, we list the persons who are entitled to declare their nationality in accordance with § 5 German Nationality Act (StAG):

 - Children born in wedlock to German mothers and foreign fathers before 1 January 1975,

 - Children born out of wedlock to German fathers and foreign mothers born before 1 July 1993 (only after effective recognition of paternity or its establishment according to German laws, submission of the declaration of recognition or initiation of the establishment procedure before the child concerned reaches the age of 23),

 - Children of a mother who had automatically lost her German nationality before the birth of the child by marrying a foreigner,